 What is a Binder?

-A binder is similar to a declarations page ( sometimes referred to as a “dec page”); however, it is not the same.
-A binder is a brief legal agreement to provide temporary evidence of insurance until a policy can be issued.
-Binders typically last 30-90 days.
+In some ways, a binder is similar to a declarations page.
+However, there are important differences between the two.
+A binder is a brief legal agreement that provides temporary evidence of insurance until a policy can be issued.
+They typically last 30-90 days.

 A declarations page can also act as proof of insurance.
 This is because the declarations page includes several important details about your insurance policy, such as your name, address, limits, and policy endorsements.
 However, a declarations page usually lasts the entire term of a policy.